 Small and medium enterprises make a few common mistakes when they have their websites designed for the very first time.
-Although, an experienced web designer would point out those mistakes to you during the development stages, but it is important that you know which web design mistakes to avoid as a business owner.
+Although an experienced web designer would point out those mistakes to you during the development stages, it is important that you know which web design mistakes to avoid as a business owner.
 The following common mistakes should be avoided at all costs:

 Not Having a Clearly Defined Target Market